XiugeChen/Short-Text-Tweets-Geolocation-Identification/resources/literature/Experiment_Design.md

 2. Spell check ([pyspellchecker], based on Peter Novig's method, Levenshtein Distance algorithm to find permutations)

-4. Decrese words size:
+3. **(Optional)**: Decrese words size:

    a.
 Remove all stop words.
-(SMART stop word list, 500 most common Twitter words)

-   b.
-NER (Standford or [CogComp])(ORGANIZATION/LOCATION) (char > 4 and frequency > 10) **(sometimes can't recognize ny, not work as examples)**
+(NLTK)

+4. **(Optional)**: Decrease words variance:

-6. Porter stemming algorithm (also does reducing all chars to lowercase.) **(reduce melbourne -> melbourn, MEL -> mel)** OR Lemmatization
+   a.
+Snowball stemming algorithm (also does reducing all chars to lowercase.) **(reduce melbourne -> melbourn, MEL -> mel)** (Lancaster: too agressive, Porter: no better than snowball)

-5. DBSCAN (*eps* = 0.5, *min_samples* = 5) OR K-means remove GLOBAL entities and entities far away from cluster
+   b. **(NOT USED)** Lemmatization:

+   ​	Reason: need provide POS (Part of speech) tag

 Not Do:

 1. Exclude all Retweets.

    Reason: not worth

 2. Exclude all tweets being published by users whose cumulative words is less than 600 (?).

    Reason: not be able to do that.

 3. Replace short forms(CA) / long forms(coooool) to unique full meaning.

    Reason: no library to do that and it is time-consuming to build a dictionary.

 ### Baseline